cashapp/misk-web/README.md

   1. Fork into your personal Github account
   1. Clone repo from your fork
-  1. Add square as a remote with `git remote add square git@github.com:square/misk-web.git`
+  1. Add cashapp as a remote with `git remote add cashapp git@github.com:cashapp/misk-web.git`
-  1. Pull any new changes with `git pull square master`
+  1. Pull any new changes with `git pull cashapp master`
   1. Push any new changes to a new branch in your personal fork
-  1. Open PR from personal fork -> square/master
+  1. Open PR from personal fork -> cashapp/master